-Physical Kong notes are backed by digital Kong tokens escrowed in smart contracts.
-See section 4 for more information on the Kong Entropy and LockDrop contracts which relate to the issuance of the Kong token.
+Physical Kong notes are backed by digital Kong tokens.
+Depending on the configuration of a Kong note, the tokens can either be escrowed in individual smart contracts or available for minting.
+See section 4 for more information on the Kong Entropy, Registry and LockDrop contracts which relate to the issuance and minting of the Kong token.